Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS: Introduction

 In this work, we present a neural network classification (NNC) method for photometric redshift estimation that leverages the unprecedented spectroscopic sample from DESI DR1 combined with the Sloan Digital Sky Survey Data Release 19 (SDSS DR19).
 Our method discretizes the redshift space into ordered bins and trains the network to output probability distributions over these bins.
 By optimizing the Continuous Ranked Probability Score (CRPS), the model produces well-calibrated redshift probability density functions.

-We apply our method to two major photometric surveys: the DESI Legacy Imaging Surveys Data Release 10 (LSDR10), which provides deep $griz$ optical photometry combined with WISE $W1W2$ infrared bands, and Pan-STARRS Data Release 2 (PS1DR2), which offers $grizy$ optical photometry over a larger sky area.
+We apply our method to two major photometric surveys: the DESI Legacy Imaging Surveys Data Release 10 (LSDR10), which provides deep optical photometry in the $g$, $r$, $i$, and $z_{\mathrm{m}}$ bands combined with WISE $W1$ and $W2$ infrared bands, and Pan-STARRS Data Release 2 (PS1DR2), which offers optical photometry in the $g$, $r$, $i$, $z_{\mathrm{m}}$, and $y$ bands over a larger sky area.
 This enables a systematic comparison of photo-$z$ performance across surveys with different photometric depths and wavelength coverage.
 We further investigate the impact of spectroscopic training sample composition by comparing models trained on SDSS-only, DESI-only, and combined samples.

 This paper is organized as follows.
 Section~\ref{sec:data} describes the spectroscopic and photometric datasets, followed by the NNC methodology in Section~\ref{sec:methods}.
 Section~\ref{sec:results} reports the photo-$z$ performance on LSDR10 and PS1DR2, including comparisons with other methods.
 In Section~\ref{sec:discussion}, we discuss the advantages of our approach, the characteristics of DESI DR1, and the performance differences between surveys.
 Section~\ref{sec:catalog} describes the construction of a unified photometric redshift catalog combining both surveys.
 Finally, Section~\ref{sec:summary} summarizes our main conclusions.